andresebr/kumodd/README.md

 Kumodd collects data from a specified Google Drive account.

-Optional filters limit by file cateories, such as doc, pdf, etc.
+Optional filters limit by file cateories, such as doc, image, or video.
 Output can include file contents or only a table of meta-data.

 Meta-data include the File ID, path and number of revisions.
 The MD5